plum-umd/433-www/website/style.md

 warnings.
 Never submit anything that you have changed, no matter how small the change, without checking it with GHC.

-## RH: Include a header comment

-It must contain least your name(s), the date, and the number of the assignment.

 # Formatting

-## FI: Use consistent indentation

-We will specify a code formatter for your Haskell code that can help with this task.
-Use it with your code.

 ## FT: No tab characters

 Do not use the tab character (0x09).
 Instead, use spaces to control